Lewis Hamilton: Fernando Alonso

-Whilst teammates, Hamilton and Alonso won eight of 17 races held.
-Both drivers achieved four victories and 12 podium finishes, whilst Hamilton outqualified Alonso 10 of 17 times.
+Teammates Hamilton and Alonso won eight of 17 races held.
+Both drivers achieved four victories and 12 podium finishes, whilst Hamilton outqualified Alonso ten of 17 times.
 At the end of their season as teammates, the pair were tied on 109 points, with Hamilton placing second and Alonso third in the World Drivers' Championship by virtue of Hamilton having more second-place finishes.